UKMT Junior Maths Challenge

 Where can I find past grade boundaries for the UKMT Junior Maths Challenge?

-There is a list of all past grade boundaries for the Junior Mathematical Challenge from 1997 to present on the page here.
-You can also watch the video below to learn more about how the grade boundaries are set and how this has changed in recent years.
+There is a list of all past grade boundaries for the Junior Mathematical Challenge from 1997 to the present on the page here.
+You can also watch this video to learn more about how the grade boundaries are set and how this has changed in recent years.

 Where can I find past papers for the UKMT Junior Maths Challenge?

 The free Mathsaurus course ‘Get Ready for the Junior Maths Challenge’ contains many years of past Junior Maths Challenge questions, each with video hints and solutions to help you practise and prepare.
-Further past papers can be found at the UKMT website here.
+Further past papers can be found at the page here or at the UKMT website here.

 I’m a teacher – how can I help my students prepare for the UKMT Junior Maths Challenge?

-If you’re a teacher it can be challenging to find time to prepare students for the UKMT Junior Maths Challenge alongside all of the other work you have to do with them.
-But there are lots of ways you can help them! depending how much time you have spare!
+If you’re a teacher, it can be challenging to find time to prepare students for the UKMT Junior Maths Challenge alongside all of the other work you have to do with them.
+But there are lots of ways you can help them depending on how much time you have spare!

 Is the UKMT Junior Maths Challenge similar to any other maths challenges?